dailymotion/oplog/README.md

 The SSE API runs on the same port as UDP API but using TCP.
 The W3C SSE protocol is respected by the book.
 To connect to the API, the `Accept: text/event-stream` header must be sent.

 On each received event, the client must store the last event id and submit it back to the server on reconnect using the `Last-Event-ID` HTTP header.
 The client must then ensure the `Last-Event-ID` header is sent back in the response.
 It may happen that the id defined by `Last-Event-ID` is no longer available, in this case, the agent won't send the backlog and will ignore the `Last-Event-ID` header.

+## Status Endpoint

+The agent exposes a {{/status}} endpoint over HTTP to show some statistics about the agent.
+A JSON object is returned with the following fields:

+* `events_received`: Total number of events recieved on the UDP interface
+* `events_ingested`: Total number of events ingested into MongoDB with success
+* `events_error`: Total number of events received on the UDP interface with an invalid format
+* `events_discarded`: Total number of events discarded because the queue was full
+* `queue_size`: Current number of events in the ingestion queue
+* `queue_max_size`:  Maximum number of events allowed in the ingestion queue before discarding events
+* `clients`: Number of clients connected to the SSE API